 - i.
 The Dean may, on the recommendation of the relevant head of department, grant a special examination in a module to a student who failed that module in the final year of study, and consequently does not comply with degree requirements. - ii.
-In the schools of Built Environment and Information Technology: A student may at most, be admitted to either one special examination in a year module or two special examinations in semester modules or four special examinations in quarter modules. - iii.
-In the School of Engineering: A student may be granted at the most two such special examinations.
-To be taken into consideration for a special examination, a student should have obtained a minimum final mark of 40% and should also have complied with all other examination admission requirements which are applicable to the relevant module. - iv.
-A student must apply in writing to the Dean before consideration will be given for admission to a special examination.
+A student may at most, be admitted to either one special examination in a year module or two special examinations in semester modules or four special examinations in quarter modules.
+A student will be allowed to write a special examination for a specific module only once.
+Should the student fail the special examination the student needs to reregister for the module, in which case all regulations are applicable to the module enrolment. - iii.
+To be taken into consideration for a special examination, a student should have written the examination and failed the module(s) and should also have complied with all other examination admission requirements which are applicable to the relevant module. - iv.
+Extraordinary cases may be considered by the Dean.
+In this case a student must apply in writing to the Dean before consideration will be given for admission to a special examination.
 The relevant head of department decides when the special examination will take place and may prescribe work that must be satisfactorily completed before a student may write the examination. - v.
-During calculation of the final mark the semester mark is retained and the final mark is calculated as the weighted average of the special examination mark and the semester mark, in accordance with the formula as published in the study guide of the specific module.
 The candidate should also comply with the subminimum requirements.
 The highest final mark that may be awarded is 50%. - vi.
-No special examinations will be allowed for modules with a project or design component.
+No special examinations will be allowed for modules with a project or design component in any discipline.